 Sophie Christopher, senior publicity manager at Transworld and co-founder of The FLIP, has died at the age of 28.

-Colleagues at the PRH imprint were informed yesterday (Tuesday 4th June) that Christopher had died from a suspected aneurysm on Monday 3rd June.
+Colleagues at the PRH imprint were informed yesterday (Tuesday 4th June) that Christopher had died on Monday 3rd June.

 Transworld m.d.
 Larry Finlay said staff were “in a state of shock” at the loss of someone who “worked with relentless energy and alacrity, and with ideas at everything she touched”.